Azure APIM v2 vs Classic: What Changed and What Breaks

 - What Actually Changed

-- The Networking Model Changed Completely
+- The Networking Model Changed Materially

 - Features That Are Missing or Different